 Black and green olives, intense briny anchovies, garlic, and tangy capers.
 Tapenade is nothing if not intense!
 And, with the help of a food processor, couldn’t be simpler to make!
 Stir in a little mayo to make it tapenade mayonnaise and smooth out the flavors, and you have one of my favorite recipes.
 Great for dip, as a sauce, and spread over bruschetta.

-Today I have a great tapenade recipe for you!
-I’ve been making tapenade for about 20 years now and I love making variations on the classic.
+Today I have a great Italian condiment recipe for you!
+I’ve been making it for about 20 years now and I love making variations on the classic.

 I remember first reading about it and giving it a try one New Year’s Eve.
 We’ve never been much for going out on New Year’s, so I’ve usually taken the opportunity to make fun and interesting recipes while also avoiding icy roads, drunk drivers, and crowds.

-We weren’t completely sure about tapenade that evening (I remember I went a bit overboard on the anchovy), but I found it intriguing enough to keep making it, refining it, and trying it in different foods.
-This tapenade mayonnaise is one of my favorite ways to make it, since the mayo softens the flavors just enough to make it really versatile.
+We weren’t completely sure about the flavors that evening (I remember I went a bit overboard on the anchovy), but I found it intriguing enough to keep making it, refining it, and trying it in different foods.
+Mixed with mayonnaise is one of my favorite ways to make it, since the mayo softens the flavors just enough to make it really versatile.

 To make tapenade mayonnaise combine the olives, herbs, garlic, anchovies, and capers in the food processor and pulse until finely chopped.
-Transfer the tapenade to a bowl and mix in the mayonnaise.
+Transfer the mixture to a bowl and mix in the mayonnaise.

 A few pulses and you’re done!
-Just be careful not to turn the tapenade into a homogeneous paste.
+Just be careful not to turn it into a homogeneous paste.
 You want to see the pieces of olives and bits of herbs and even some larger chunks.
-Tapenade should be appealing rustic and not too fussy. 🙂
+The finished product should be appealing rustic and not too fussy. 🙂

 If you are serving the tapenade as a dip, chop up some extra olives and herbs to top the bowl and make it more inviting.